mythril-forge/homebrew-classes/barbarian/totem-warrior/totem-warrior.md

 Next, after the attack is resolved, you can attempt to grapple or shove your aggressor if they are within 5 feet of you.

 ### Tiger
-You have advantage on Dexterity saving throws, and you can roll `1d10 + 10` in place of your regular `1d20` whenever you make a Dexterity ability check.
+You have advantage on Dexterity Saving Throws, and you can roll `1d10 + 10` in place of your regular `1d20` whenever you make a Dexterity Ability Check.

 If you jump at least 10 feet in any direction on your turn and land within 5 feet of a creature, then you can take a bonus action to target them with a predator's strike.

 Your predator's strike first lets you attempt to shove your target.
-Next, once before the turn ends, you can deal bonus damage to your target when you hit it with a melee weapon attack.
+Next, once before the turn ends, you can deal bonus damage to your target when you hit it with a Melee Weapon Attack.
 This bonus equals 1d6 weapon damage per 10 feet that you jumped.

 ### Wolf
 When raging, you have advantage on attempts made to grapple or shove creatures.

-If you make a melee weapon attack against a creature and land a critical hit, you can take a bonus action to make it a coup de grâce before rolling damage.
+If you make a Melee Weapon Attack against a creature and land a critical hit, you can take a bonus action to make it a coup de grâce before rolling damage.

 After dealing damage, your coup de grâce knocks your target prone, without contest.
 Next, all creatures within range can use their reaction to make an opportunity attack on the target, as if it had fled from their reach.
-When a creature makes an opportunity attack in this way, they add your rage damage to their damage roll.
+When a creature makes an opportunity attack in this way, they add your rage damage to their .